-- a) Discrimination on the basis of colour, culture, origin, sex or ability is unacceptable in this school - b) Every pupil and teacher endeavours to further this objective by personally contributing towards a happy and caring environment and by showing respect for and appreciation of each other as individuals - c) The primary objective of this school is therefore to educate, develop and prepare all our pupils, whatever their sex, colour, origin or ability, for life in Britain. - d) All staff practise an equal opportunities philosophy - e) The school acknowledges the complexity of British society and recognises that it would be failing the pupils if it did not prepare them for their integral part in society. - f) The school is committed to emphasising the common elements and values of different cultures rather than highlighting conflicting areas. - g) The school is committed to encouraging all our children to value, respect and celebrate cultural and faith diversities.
+Discrimination on the basis of colour, culture, origin, gender or ability is unacceptable in our school.
+Every pupil and teacher endeavours to further this objective by personally contributing towards a content and caring environment and by showing respect for and appreciation of each other as individuals.
+The primary objective of our school is therefore to educate, develop and prepare all our pupils, whatever their gender, colour, origin or ability, for life in Britain.
+All staff practise an equal opportunities philosophy.
+The school acknowledges the complexity of British society and recognises that it would be failing the pupils if it did not prepare them for their integral part in society.
+The school is committed to emphasising the common elements and values of different cultures rather than highlighting conflicting areas.
+The school is committed to encouraging all our children to value, respect and celebrate cultural and faith diversities.
 We see our first task as equipping pupils with an awareness of an increasingly diverse society and of presenting the world as it is and as we would like it to be.